gatsbyjs/gatsby/docs/blog/2019-03-15-design-code-blog-post/index.md

 Gatsby ignited their SEO with Lighthouse scores of SEO at 100, Best Practices at 93, and Performance at 97 out of 100.
 The site is far out-performing its predecessor and has become the content-driven, sales machine they planned for.

-Try out Gatsby to see how we can do the same for you.
+Try out Gatsby to see how it can do the same for you.
 [Get started here](https://www.gatsbyjs.org/ "Gatsby get started").